rmccrear/codex-lv3-may-2025/week5/ASSIGNMENT_WEEK5_MOODLE.md

 - [ ] Can fetch and display data from database
 - [ ] Forms submit new data successfully
 - [ ] Data updates immediately after submission
-- [ ] At least 2 tables implemented
+- [ ] All 3 tables implemented (meals, beverages, utensils)
+- [ ] Select dropdown for dish types working
+- [ ] Utensils component and table functional
 - [ ] README is complete
 - [ ] Code is commented and clean